kivohin/Pakkun/pakkun/README.md

 - AJAX
 - bcrypt (Password hashing algorithm, stores a secure hash of users' passwords)

+## Known Issues

+Currently when navigating away from the home page and then going back via the navbar link won't load the map.
+Just reload the page and the map will show again.
+This will be fixed soon, I'm trying to find out what's happening.

 ## Usage

 I published the assignment on Heroku, after 30 minutes of no traffic it will go in sleep mode, it will become active again after making a request, but expect a initial short delay, you can find it here: